 My time in the United Kingdom was spent working with teams telling intimate local stories to more complex international productions from the Norwegian Arctic to the Saharan Desert.
 Inspired by the filmmakers I had the immense good fortune to work with while in the UK, I made my way back home to Ireland in 2013 where I set up Greater Than Ten Miles.

 The company's first feature documentary, Atlantic, was an international co-production between Ireland, Norway and Canada.
 The film screened at many renowned festivals worldwide including The Berlin International Festival and Vancouver's DOXA and was nominated for a 2017 IFTA (Irish Film and Television Award).
-My first project as director will begin filming in 2020 (read more about that here) and I am currently working on an audio and photography project in the United States (read more about that here).
-I'm currently based in the United States and am excited about what new adventures in storytelling await.
+My first project as director will begin filming in 2021 (read more about that here) and I am currently working on an audio and photography project in the United States (read more about that here).

 I'm always excited by new projects and new collaborations so if you have a project you feel fits with the GTTM style of storytelling, or you'd just like to connect, get in touch via the contact page.
 I'd love to hear from you!